-Finally you may have noted in the sample that we had a @Resource(name = "runtimeParameters") Map: the runner actually registers a named bean to allow access to the job instance parameters through the Spring APIs.
+Finally you may have noted in the sample that we had a @Resource(name = "runtimeParametersProvider") Map provider: the runner actually registers a named bean to allow access to the job instance parameters through the Spring APIs without needing any JQM dependency.
 This bean is scoped on the thread, so you'll obviously get different values in different job instances even if they run at the same time in the same runtime context.

 If you need the full engine API, inject a JobManagerProvider as in the sample.
 This is a factory/provider, not a direct injection because a Spring context creates all non-lazy beans during context creation - and obviously the different parameters of a job contained by the JobManager can be set after that.
 So the provider is just a means to force lazy initialization.